 To maintain the safety of our community, Rutgers University has been preparing to respond quickly and appropriately to the evolving COVID-19 coronavirus situation.
-As we plan for various scenarios, we continue to follow CDC guidelines.
+As we plan for various scenarios, we continue to follow guidelines as set forth by the Centers for Disease Control and Prevention (CDC) and New Jersey Department of Health (NJDOH).
 Please return to this site regularly to keep informed about the university’s activities to address this public health crisis.

 Fall 2020 Instruction

 - Graduate education is a combination of in-person and remote education.

 - Graduate education is prioritized for access to campus facilities wherever possible in absolute adherence with state and federal guidelines, testing expectations, and strict plans for protective distancing.

 - Professional education is a combination of in-person and remote modes made at the discretion of the chancellors.

 - Professional students are likewise be given priority access to our campus facilities wherever feasible, and health sciences professional students have access to training in our healthcare delivery sites.

 - The majority of our courses are being delivered remotely.

 - Rutgers faculty have prepared for remote undergraduate instruction that builds on lessons learned from the spring semester.